bradygaster-zz/downr/src/wwwroot/posts/getting-started-with-the-windows-azure-management-libraries/index.md

   in Azure. </p>
 <p>We&apos;re also excited about your feedback and look forward to suggestions during this preview phase.
 Please try out the Management Libraries, use them in your own experimentation, and let us know what you&apos;re using them to facilitate.
 If you have ideas or
   questions about the design, we&apos;re open to that too.
 The code for the libraries, like many other things in the Azure stack, are open source.
 We encourage you to take a look at the code in
-  <a>our GitHub repository</a> . </p>
+  <a href="https://github.com/WindowsAzure/azure-sdk-for-net">our GitHub repository</a> . </p>
 <h3>This Team is Astounding.
 I am Not Worthy.</h3>
 <p>
-  <a>Jeff Wilcox&#x2019;s</a>  team of amazing developers have put in a lot of time on the Management Libraries and today we&#x2019;re excited to share them with you via
+  <a href="http://www.jeff.wilcox.name/">Jeff Wilcox&#x2019;s</a>  team of amazing developers have put in a lot of time on the Management Libraries and today we&#x2019;re excited to share them with you via
-  <a>NuGet</a> .
+  <a href="http://www.nuget.org/packages?q=microsoft.windowsazure.management&amp;prerelease=true&amp;sortOrder=relevance">NuGet</a> .
 Jeff&#x2019;s build script and NuGet wizardry have been a lot of fun to watch.
 The pride this team takes in what it does and the awesomeness of what they&#x2019;ve produced is evident in how easy the Management Libraries are to use.
 We think you&#x2019;ll agree,
   and welcome your feedback and stories of how you&#x2019;re finding ways to use them. </p>